 \section{Conclusion}

-We presented RL4Seg3D, an unsupervised domain adaptation framework for 2D + time spatiotemporal echocardiography segmentation.
-By extending the application of reinforcement learning to full-length sequences, introducing a flexible sliding window approach that supports high-resolution, full-sized inputs, and fusing multiple reward mechanisms, RL4Seg3D outperforms baselines and foundation models accross overall segmentation accuracy and echocardiography-specific metrics including anatomical and temporal validity as well as mitral valve commissure landmark precision.
+We presented RL4Seg3D, an unsupervised domain adaptation framework for 2D + time spatio-temporal echocardiography segmentation.
+By extending the application of reinforcement learning to full-length sequences, introducing a flexible sliding window approach that supports high-resolution, full-sized inputs, and fusing multiple reward mechanisms, RL4Seg3D outperforms baselines and foundation models across overall segmentation accuracy and echocardiography-specific metrics including anatomical and temporal validity as well as mitral valve commissure landmark precision.

-We demonstrate RL4Seg3D's effectiveness for reliable, scalable, and label-free segmentation in a clinically challenging domain such as echocardiography, using a large dataset of over 30 000 videos.
+We demonstrate RL4Seg3D's effectiveness for reliable, scalable, and annotation-free domain adaptation for segmentation in a clinically challenging domain such as echocardiography, using a large dataset of over 30 000 videos.
 We further highlight its potential for unsupervised annotation and sequence-specific adaptation via calibrated uncertainty estimates and test-time optimization, which supports robust generalization to new datasets.

 \appendices